/static/media/scroll-top.018c94fe97dba8148896e2697d8669c3.svg

 • Death still matters.
 You lose immediate combat power and must retrain the reincarnated warrior from youth

 • Characters stay unique.
-Personalities and bonuses from spiritual traits return, maintaining emotional investment.
+Personalities and bonuses from spirit-linked traits return, maintaining emotional investment.

 • Breeding becomes strategically meaningful.
-You're not just enjoying a Hentai mini game—you're creating optimized bodies for specific spirits to reincarnate into
+You're not just enjoying a Hentai mini game—you're cock-smithing and evolved bloodline to reincarnate into!

-• Generational progression continues.
-Each reincarnated body carries evolved DNA from Harem participants, so total power progression doesn't reset to zero even as individuals cycle through life and death
+• Generational progression continues. total power progression doesn't reset to zero even as individuals cycle through life and death

 The reincarnation system transforms death from a permanent loss into a temporary setback with interesting strategic implications.
 Do you rush the reincarnation to get your veteran back quickly but in a suboptimal body?
 Or do you carefully breed the perfect genetic vessel over multiple generations, accepting the wait?